Coffs Harbour's relationship with Sasebo

 In the past, members of the delegations to Sasebo have included various citizens of Coffs Harbour, who fully self-funded their visit.
 In 2003, Coffs Harbour received a delegation of 13 officials, including the deputy Mayor of Sasebo, for a three-day cultural and business exchange.
 The visit coincided with the 15th anniversary of the Coffs Harbour and Sasebo Sister City relationship.

 Student exchange visits

 While university students from Japan have been coming to Coffs Harbour to study for many years, an exchange program for middle-school students aged 13-15, organised by the two councils, started in 2004.
 That year, three students from Sasebo attended John Paul College and three students from John Paul College in turn visited Sasebo later in the year.
 In 2005/2006, the exchange involved Toormina High School and in 2006/2007, the exchange was between Atago Middle School and John Paul College.
-In 2013, the exchange will be between Nakazato Middle School and Bishop Druitt College and in 2014 between John Paul College and Shimizu Middle School.
+In 2013, the exchange was be between Nakazato Middle School and Bishop Druitt College and in 2014 between John Paul College and Shimizu Middle School.

 Redevelopment of the Japanese section of the Regional Botanic Garden

 Under the guidance of officers from our sister city in Sasebo construction of timber decking for the Waterside Deck and the Waterside Pavilion will be the most prominent feature within the Japanese Garden and will provide a special place for social events.
 The Zen Garden and Contemplation Pavilion are also a feature of the update of the garden with the completion of the placement of large rocks, which were sourced from a quarry in Baraba.